quadram-institute-bioscience/dadaist2/docs/pages/dadaist2-metadata.md

 ---
-sort: 9
+sort: 7
 ---
-## makeSampleSheet
+## dadaist2-metadata
-**makeSampleSheet** - create a sample sheet from a list of Paired End FASTQ files, that can be used as a template to add further columns.
+**dadaist2-metadata** - create a sample sheet from a list of Paired End FASTQ files, that can be used as a template to add further columns.
 This is automatically called by `dadaist2`, but it can be used to generate a valid templeate to be extended with more columns.